SpaceX reusable launch system development program: Testing

 On 27 August 2019, a simplified test article named Starhopper hopped 150 m high.
 Unveiled in a SpaceX event in September 2019, Starship Mk1 (Mark 1) was the first full‑scale Starship test article to be built.
 The Mk2 in Florida was constructed five months later.
 Neither flew: Mk1 was destroyed during a cryogenic proof test and Mk2 was scrapped.
 In early 2020, SpaceX changed Mk3's name to SN1 (serial number 1).
 During a cryogenic proof test on 28 February 2021, a fault in SN1's bottom tank caused it to crumble.
-On 8 March 2020, SN2 stripped-down test tank completed its only cryogenic proof test.
+On 8 March 2020, SN2's stripped-down test tank completed its only cryogenic proof test.
 On 3 April 2020, during SN3's cryogenic proof test, a valve leaked the liquid nitrogen inside its lower tank, causing the vessel to depressurize and collapse.
 After SN4's fifth successful static fire test on 29 May 2020, the quick disconnect fuel line caused it to explode.
 On 15 June 2020, Musk tweeted that new prototypes would be made from SAE 304L instead of 301 stainless steel.
 On 4 August 2020, SN5 completed a 150 m hop using a single Raptor, the first full-scale test article to complete a flight test intact.
 On 24 August 2020, SN6 replicated SN5's flight path successfully.
 SN7 was not completed, but as of October 2021, its tanks were salvaged for various experiments.